supershaneski/openai-chatgpt-api/README.md

 The user interface is very simple and intuitive so it is easy to use.

-Select the Story you want or Add New Story:
+Select the Story you want, Edit or Add New Story:
 ![Select Story](./docs/screenshot5.png "Select Story")

 Select the Scene: